John Watkins (diplomat): Legacy

 Endowed by Watkins' estate, two awards are bestowed by the Canada Council for the Arts in his name: the J.B.C.
 Watkins Award for Architecture and J.B.C.
 Watkins Award for Music and Theatre.

 In his 1999 book Agent of Influence, Adams suggested that the CIA had schemed to destroy Pearson, who had become prime minister, and had tried to get Watkins to implicate him.
-In 2002, the book was made into a television movie with the same title, starring Christopher Plummer.
+In 2002, the book was made into a television movie with the same title, starring Christopher Plummer as Watkins.
 It was released in 2003 and distributed by the Movie Network Encore in 2018.

 Watkins and his friend, fellow diplomat Herbert Norman, were the inspiration for "Harry Raymond", the central character in Timothy Findley's play The Stillborn Lover (1993).